drakkan/sftpgo/README.md

 ## Keyboard Interactive Authentication

-Keyboard interactive authentication is in general case a series of question asked by the server with responses provided by the client.
+Keyboard interactive authentication is, in general case, a series of question asked by the server with responses provided by the client.
 This authentication method is typically used for multi factor authentication.
 There is no restrictions on the number of questions asked on a particular authentication stage; there is also no restrictions on the number of stages involving different sets of questions.